nodejs/node/doc/api/n-api.md

 The N-API is a C API that ensures ABI stability across Node.js versions and different compiler levels.
-However, we also understand that a C++ API can be easier/faster to use in many cases.
+However, we also understand that a C++ API can be easier to use in many cases.
 To support these cases we expect there to be one or more C++ wrapper modules that provide an inlineable C++ API.
 Binaries built with these wrapper modules will depend on the symbols for the N-API C based